Digital Media Solutions (NYSE:DMS) Releases FY 2021 Earnings Guidance

-Digital Media Solutions (NYSE:DMS) issued an update on its FY 2021 earnings guidance on Tuesday morning.
-The company provided earnings per share (EPS) guidance of – for the period.
+Digital Media Solutions (NYSE:DMS) updated its FY 2021 earnings guidance on Tuesday.
+The company provided EPS guidance of – for the period.
 The company issued revenue guidance of $455 million-$465 million, compared to the consensus revenue estimate of $497.72 million.

-Digital Media Solutions (NYSE:DMS) last issued its quarterly earnings data on Thursday, February 25th.
-The company reported $0.04 EPS for the quarter, missing analysts’ consensus estimates of $0.12 by ($0.08).
-The business had revenue of $102.63 million for the quarter.
+Several brokerages recently weighed in on DMS.
+Canaccord Genuity lifted their price target on Digital Media Solutions from $15.00 to $16.00 and gave the company a buy rating in a research report on Tuesday, April 13th.
+Citigroup lifted their price target on Digital Media Solutions from $13.00 to $14.00 in a research report on Tuesday, March 2nd.

-In related news, major shareholder Lion Capital (Guernsey) Bridge sold 5,624,282 shares of the business’s stock in a transaction that occurred on Wednesday, March 24th.
-The shares were sold at an average price of $9.49, for a total transaction of $53,374,436.18.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
+In other news, major shareholder Lion Capital (Guernsey) Bridge sold 5,624,282 shares of the business’s stock in a transaction that occurred on Wednesday, March 24th.
+The stock was sold at an average price of $9.49, for a total value of $53,374,436.18.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.

 About Digital Media Solutions

-Digital Media Solutions, Inc provides technology and digital performance technology solutions in the United States.
-It operates in three segments: Brand Direct, Marketplace, and Other.
-The company operates as a performance marketing engine for companies across various industries, including consumer finance, education, automotive, insurance, home services, brand performance, gig, health and wellness, and career.
+Digital Media Solutions, Inc operates as a digital performance marketing company that offers a software delivery platform in the United States.
+It operates through three segments: Brand Direct, Marketplace, and Other.
+The company operates as a performance marketing engine for companies across various industries, including consumer finance, e-commerce, education, automotive, insurance, home services, brand performance, gig, health and wellness, and career placements.

 Receive News & Ratings for Digital Media Solutions Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Digital Media Solutions and related companies with MarketBeat.com's FREE daily email newsletter.